 • Our staff is being screened daily, the same as our patients.

 • Call us if you need an appointment, we are here for you!
 If you are uncomfortable coming to the clinic, call us, we are still scheduling Telehealth visits with a Physician if it is appropriate.

 We sincerely thank you for your patience and cooperation.
 Updates regarding our clinic and patient management will be posted as needed.
 Our physicians are staying up to date and ready to support our patients through this challenging time.

-• Obstetric patients may have one designated visitor (such as a partner or birth support person).
+• Obstetric patients may have two designated visitors (including partners and birth support persons).

 • Nursery and Neonatal Intensive Care Unit (NICU) patients may have two visitors (the infants mother counts as one visitor).

 - Visitor exceptions may not apply for patients with suspected or confirmed COVID.